AnagabrielaJimenez/MyPokeAPI/README.md

-# PokeAPI - Proyecto con Spring Boot
+# PokeAPI - Spring Boot Project

-## Descripción
+## Description

-PokeAPI es un proyecto desarrollado con Spring Boot que simula una API para gestionar Pokémon, entrenadores y batallas, proporcionando funcionalidades similares a los juegos de Pokémon.
-Este proyecto demuestra conocimientos en el framework Spring y en el desarrollo de aplicaciones backend robustas y escalables.
+PokeAPI is a project developed with Spring Boot that simulates an API to manage Pokémon, trainers, and battles, providing functionalities similar to Pokémon games.
+This project demonstrates knowledge in the Spring framework and in developing robust and scalable backend applications.

-## Funcionalidades
+## Features

-- **Gestión de Pokémon**: CRUD para Pokémon.
+- **Pokémon Management**: CRUD operations for Pokémon.
-- **Gestión de Entrenadores**: CRUD para entrenadores.
+- **Trainer Management**: CRUD operations for trainers.
-- **Selección de Pokémon Inicial Basado en Región**.
+- **Initial Pokémon Selection Based on Region**.
-- **Captura de Pokémon Salvajes**.
+- **Wild Pokémon Capture**.
-- **Batallas entre Entrenadores y Pokémon Salvajes**.
+- **Battles between Trainers and Wild Pokémon**.
-- **Mejora de Habilidades Mediante Combates**.
+- **Skill Improvement through Battles**.
-- **Autenticación y Autorización con JWT**.
+- **Authentication and Authorization with JWT**.

-## Tecnologías Utilizadas
+## Technologies Used

 - **Java**
 - **Spring Boot**